jadongao/starter-hugo-academic/content/post/music-and-fourier/index.md

   caption: ''
 ---

 Imagine you have a friend who’s extremely talented at music, and he challenges you to the following: you are given a musical chord, which is basically a few notes played at the same time, like this: (chord).
 And all you need to do is find out what the individual notes are, in this case it’s the following: (music).

 <!--more-->
+<iframe width=320 height=220 src="https://www.youtube.com/embed/tVhKlk4RXkk" frameborder="0" allowfullscreen></iframe>

 There’s just one issue, you know nothing about music.
 But, luckily for you, there’s one tool that can save you from losing this challenge: **the Fourier Transform** (letters).